mohawksd9sd-maker/SAM3-DualZero-Conoid/README.md

 **A Dual-Zero Hyperreal Spectral Triple on the Right Conoid with Icosahedral Symmetry — Derivation of Gravity and the Standard Model**

-**Status**: Theoretical framework – internally consistent, partially predictive, ready for further development and numerical verification.
+**Status**: Theoretical framework – internally consistent, partially predictive, with new numerical support for the fermion sector (v4.20).
+Ready for further development and scrutiny.

 **License**: [CC-BY-SA 4.0](LICENSE)